nicolgit/hub-and-spoke-playground/scenarios/dns-on-prem.md

 sudo apt-get install bind9
 ```

-edit `/etc/bind/named.conf.options` file and fill it with the following:
+Edit `/etc/bind/named.conf.options` file (i.e. with `sudo nano /etc/bind/named.conf.options`) and fill it with the following:

 ```
 options {
     directory "/var/cache/bind";

+    allow-query { localhost; 10.20.1.0/24; };

+    recursion yes;
     forwarders {
         10.12.3.4;
     };
     forward only;

-    dnssec-validation auto;
-    auth-nxdomain no;    # conform to RFC1035
+    dnssec-validation no; # needed for private dns zones auth-nxdomain no;     # conform to RFC1035
     listen-on-v6 { any; };
 };
 ```

-this configure the machine ad DNS Server that forward all the requests to the Azure Firewall(`10.12.3.4`)
+> in this configuration, on-prem DNS (`10.20.1.4`) forwards all request to Azure Firewall (`10.12.3.4`) that acts as DNS proxy for the Azure managed DNS accessible from the hub. allow-query parameter allows machines on-prem to use this DNS. dnssec validation off is required to manage the private DNS zone.

-restart bind9 service to reload the configuration
+Restart Bind9 service to load the updated configuration.

 `sudo service bind9 restart`

 ### Configure Client machine on-prem-2

+Open ssh on `lin-onprem-2` and set `Lin-onprem` as DNS server.
+To do it type `sudo nano /etc/resolv.conf` and replace _nameserver_ row with the following:

+`nameserver 10.20.1.4`
+> this is `lin-onprem` machine IP

 # Test Solution
-Wait some minute before the following tests.

-From ssh on `Lin-onprem` machine type
+From ssh on `Lin-onprem` machine type:

 `nslookup spoke-01-vm.cloudasset.internal 10.12.3.4`